romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What should be considered when configuring self-hosted runners for enterprise use?
+Q: What should be considered when configuring self-hosted runners for enterprise use?
 <details><summary>Show the answer</summary><p>

 - **Configure networking, proxies, and labels appropriately to adhere to enterprise policies and infrastructure**